Funder: Robert Wood Johnson Foundation

 Speaker: Shilpa Patel

-CHCS will introduce the application process for states and territories for the next phase of technical assistance to begin in January 2020.
+CHCS introduced the application process for the next phase of technical assistance to begin in January 2020.